lunarcloud/linux-gui-for-sinden-lightgun/README.md

-# sinden-linux-gui
-GUI for Sinden Lightgun Linux Utilities
+# Linux GUI for Sinden's Lightgun
+Tested with Sinden Lightgun drivers 1.0.3b.
+You must obtain the driver package from the official source to use this tool.

+Requires Godot 3.2.4 beta 2 or newer to build.